US health panel urges restarting J&J COVID-19 vaccinations

 “You can bring the vaccine to the person rather than having to bring the person to the vaccine.
 So there is a great desire to continue using this vaccine,” said Dr. William Schaffner of Vanderbilt University.

-The CDC's advisers will have to put the rare clot cases into perspective.
+The CDC's advisers debated for hours to put the rare clot cases into perspective.
 COVID-19 itself can cause blood clots.
 So can everyday medications, such as birth control pills.

 And experts also recognized that virus cases were going to keep occurring during the pause “some of them in a population that would have been vaccinated with J&J. That’s part of the agony of making this decision,” Schaffner added.